 Activities to introduce a Kialo Edu discussion to students

-Before starting a Kialo Edu discussion with your students, lay the groundwork for a successful learning experience by sparking students’ curiosity to get them thinking about the topic at hand.
 Introductory activities can activate a student’s prior knowledge to help them make connections between the upcoming discussion and previously learned material.
 Such warm-up activities can also promote interaction and collaboration to help students feel comfortable expressing themselves.

 1. Set pre-class tasks to prepare student knowledge on a discussion topic

-Setting pre-class tasks gives students the opportunity to prepare for a Kialo Edu discussion at their own pace and come to class ready to participate.
-If the planned Kialo discussion, for example, touches on a topical issue, assigning students to read news articles from varying perspectives can ensure they come to class informed on the topic.
+If the planned Kialo discussion touches on a topical issue, assigning students to read news articles from varying perspectives can ensure they come to class informed on the topic.

 Similarly, having students answer guiding questions in advance can help them explore the facts of a discussion so that they can back up their ideas.
 And, if they’ve participated in a Kialo discussion on a related subject in the past, tasking them to review it can refresh and reinforce their knowledge.